five female post-soviet artists you need to know

-The time will come when there will be no need to categorise artists depending on where they come from -- a time when the background of the artist in the globalised world won't matter anymore.
-However strongly we want to believe that we live in this world already, it's only been 26 years since the fall of the Berlin wall which signified the start of that major historical shift, and today the borders are getting harder and harder to cross again -- physical walls may fall but new mental walls are always being built to replace.
+The time will come when there will be no need to categorize artists depending on where they come from -- a time when the background of the artist in the globalized world won't matter anymore.
+However strongly we want to believe that we live in this world already, it's only been 26 years since the fall of the Berlin wall which signified the start of that major historical shift.
+Today, the borders are getting harder and harder to cross again -- physical walls may fall but new mental walls are always being built to replace.